If it no longer serves you.

 Select, all + delete would have been an ideal way of getting rid of those distractions.
 But that would have been such a waste.

 As it's not enough to sell (I have tried to sell one site that is much more developed than any of these packs to no avail) so I figured I would give it away.

-I had no takers on my email list and was starting to make my peace with just trashing it all.
+I had no takers on my email list and was about to start making my peace with just trashing it all.

 But then I had an epiphany!
 How could I have been so stupid!
 I had the perfect audience for these packs.

 You may have seen (or not) that I have been giving away the niche packs.
 And I am happy to say that 3 of them have already found a new home with action takers.
 Who hopefully will be able to bring my ideas to life and turn them into their own money making machines.

 That would really make me happy!
 There is only one left to be claimed, but it might still go unclaimed.
 [UPDATE: all have been given away and tranferred to their new owners now]

 I get peace of mind.

 And I get happy, because I feel that I might have been able to help someone else on their way to an online income.